|

 meet the problems of older patients?
 In addition common

+problems in older patients were discussed.
 The course opened with a state of the

 art lecture by prof. S.M.
 Karandikar from India.
 He